lighttransport/nanocsv/README.md

 * `replace_null` : Replace null(empty) value?
   * `null_value` : The value to be replaced for null value

+## Parse Text CSV

+Parsing Text CSV(each field is just a string) is also supported.
+(Use differnt API.
+See the source code for details.)

 ## Compiler options

 * NANOCSV_NO_IO : Disable I/O(file access, stdio, mmap).